unobfoxscated/scpcb-tweaked/README.md

 # SCP - Containment Breach

-this is a modified version of the base game SCP Containment Breach, for random fixes i wanted to do myself and other various changes i wanted to play around with
+## this is a modified version of the base game SCP Containment Breach, for random fixes i wanted to do myself and other various changes i wanted to play around with, you won't find much of interest here probably

 The game is based on the works of the SCP Foundation community (http://www.scp-wiki.net/).